 Why do we serve in the Church?
 Because we are supposed to use our gifts to build up the body of Christ.
 In other words, serving strengthens our communion.
 We have had strong ministries for so many years at Holy Trinity Parish.
 But we are going to go further.
 We are going to help identify the gifts that God has given each of us, and find a ministry that best fits.
 We aren’t going to just fill holes with warm bodies, we are going to call the gifted, that’s all of us, and find a place where we can thrive in building up Christ’s Body the Church.

-To be put in touch with a ministry please contact Kate Pinto our Grow Together and Serve Coordinator.
+To be put in touch with a ministry, please contact our Serve Coordinator, Catherine Kidson at firstname.lastname@example.org.

 Make Mass Happen

 Extraordinary Ministers of Holy Communion (‘extraordinary’ because the ‘ordinary’ ministers are the ordained; bishops, priests or deacons) serve by distributing Holy Communion either during Mass, or by bringing it to the homebound.
 Do you have a devotion to the Eucharist?
 Are you humbled by the privilege to assist in distributing communion to your fellow parishioners?
 Or have a desire to bring Holy Communion to those members of the community who cannot attend Mass?
 If so, this role might be well suited to you and your gifts.

 Lector of the Word Of God:

 Lectors serve at Mass by proclaiming the readings (other than the Gospel, which is reserved for proclamation by priests or deacons).
 This might be the role for you if you have a love for scripture and desire others to be nourished by the Word of God.
 Are you comfortable speaking before an audience, and speaking into a microphone (think reading a book aloud, only it’s the most incredible story ever told).